tonyhieu/college-notes/_posts/2022-10-03-econ20a-reading.md

     - Advancements in technology increases the quantity supplied because it becomes cheaper/faster to produce
 - Expectations
     - A firm that expects the popularity of a good/service to rise may produce more of it, and vice versa
+    - If the price is expected to decrease, firms will supply more
 - Number of sellers
     - More sellers = more quantity supplied, and vice versa